KUTX Votes: Election 2024

 When and where can I vote?

-Find Williamson County voting locations and hours on the county’s website.
+Find Williamson County voting locations on the county’s website.

-Find Hays County voting locations and hours on the county’s website.
+Find Hays County voting locations on the county’s website.

 What do I bring with me to the polls?